sixslime/sixslime/README.md

 ```
 Thanks for your click.

-See org. 'sixslimemc' for my Minecraft related work.
+See org. 'sixslimemc' for Minecraft related things.
 ```